-Angela Woo is Director of Instrumental Music and Chair of the Department of Visual and Performing Arts at John Adams Middle School in Santa Monica, California where nearly 330 students are enrolled in one of three concert bands or three string orchestras.
+Angela Woo is Director of Instrumental Music and Chair of the Department of Visual and Performing Arts at John Adams Middle School in Santa Monica, California where nearly 300 students comprise three concert bands and three string orchestras.
 The John Adams ensembles have consistently earned the highest possible ratings at performance festivals.
-In 2011, the John Adams Middle School Wind Ensemble was selected to perform at the California All-State Music Education Conference as the only middle school concert band in the state to be so honored.
+In 2011, the John Adams Middle School Wind Ensemble was selected to perform at the inaugural California All-State Music Education Conference as the only middle school concert band in the state to be so honored.

-An alumna of the University of California, Los Angeles, Ms. Woo holds the degrees Bachelor of Arts in Music Education and Piano Performance, the Master of Education, and the Master of Fine Arts in Conducting.
-She also holds the Master of Arts in Educational Administration from CSUN.
-Prior to her appointment to John Adams in 1995, Ms. Woo was Director of Music at Corona del Mar High School where she led the band, orchestra, choral, and jazz ensembles.
-She was also conductor of the Santa Monica College Wind Ensemble during the 1995-96 season.
+An alumna of the University of California, Los Angeles, Ms. Woo holds the degrees Bachelor of Arts in Music Education and Piano Performance, Master of Education, and Master of Fine Arts in Conducting.
+She also holds the Master of Arts in Educational Administration from California State University, Northridge.
+Prior to her appointment to John Adams Middle School in 1995, Ms. Woo was Director of Music at Corona del Mar High School in Orange County, California where she led the band, orchestra, choral, and jazz ensembles.
+She also served as conductor of the Santa Monica College Wind Ensemble during the 1995-96 season.

 Sean Garnreiter is Assistant Director of Instrumental Music at John Adams Middle School where he has been on staff since 2011.
 He is also Director of the JAMS Jazz Band.
 Mr. Garnreiter earned his Bachelor of Arts in Music Education from UCLA where he was Drum Major of the UCLA Bruin Marching Band.
 He recently earned his Masters in Music Education from Central Washington University.
 He is a former member of the Pacific Crest and Santa Clara Vanguard Drum and Bugle Corps, and has been a staff member with the UCLA Bruin Marching Band as a brass, woodwind, and marching clinician.